mellyonz/Angular-App/README.md

 Again, I have used this during the mobile app development class.
 (BCIT388 - Mobile Technology).

 The main thing to note it is just the Firebase website and a module called Angularfire needed for its implementation.
 The running of the server is done through the website interface and does not need to be managed by me.
 The module seems to be made by the Angular team but is extremely new and has almost no tutorials outside the modules GitHub Readme.

-[CITATION Ang8 \l 1033]

 The main thing to note in its implementation is I must use a Firebase key or authentication ticket to access the database.

-## Forms
+# Forms

-## Brief

 Forms are HTML5 tags that can export and compile different input field into an object.
 PHP can unpack this object to then run some logic for an intended result like storing the information in a database.